bcgov/citz-grs-dats/desktop/readme.md

 # Setup Instructions
+## Step 1: Desktop Application
+Build the winforms application.
+Copy the path to the exe file.

-## Step 1: Update the Registry File
+## Step 2: Update the Registry File

 To enable the protocol handler for your desktop application, you need to update the registry file with the path to your application.